Menu of ward

 Tokuzenji Temple

-It was founded in 1555 at the end of the Muromachi period.
-The magnificent mountain gate of the ancient temple welcomes you with plenty of old temples.
+It was founded in 1555 (1555) at the end of the Muromachi period.
+The magnificent mountain gate, which is rich in ancient colors, welcomes you with plenty of tastes of ancient temples.

-The Kaya and Tarayou trees designated by Furuki, Yokohama, are a must-see.
+A must-see for the Kaya and Tarayou trees designated by Naki Furuki, Yokohama City.

-On the precincts, there is a monument to Isao Yoshi Minjian in honor of Mr. Kawaguchi and Mr. Hiramoto who fought in litigation against the tax increase due to the land tax reform in the Meiji New Government.
+On the precincts, there is a monument of Isao Yoshiminjian honoring Mr. Kawaguchi and Mr. Hiramoto who fought in a lawsuit against the tax increase due to the land tax reform of the Meiji New Government.

 Photo of Tokuzen-ji Temple

-The foundation is unknown, but it is said that it existed in the Kamakura period.
+The foundation is unknown, but it is said that it existed during the Kamakura period.

-There is a large zelkova about 360 years old, which was designated as a "Yokohama City Regional Cultural Property (Natural Monument)" and was selected as one of the "100 Best Kanagawa Trees".
+There is a large zelkova about 360 years old that has been designated as a "Yokohama City Regional Cultural Property (Natural Monument)" and has been selected as "100 Kanagawa Trees".

-In 1907, Masagoro Kojima, who served as the village of Seya Village, opened the business in 1907.
+In 1907 (1907), Masagoro Kojima, who played the role of the village of Seya Village, opened mainly. .

-At that time, sericulture was actively carried out in Seya Village, and silk mills were established one after another since the late Meiji 20s.
+At that time, sericulture was actively carried out in Seya Village, and silk mills were established one after another in the late Meiji 20s.

-Contributed to regional development until it was merged with the Kamakura Bank in 1935.
+It contributed to the development of the region until it was merged with Kamakura Bank in 1935.

-It is said that in 1533 at the end of the Muromachi period (1533) in 1533, a person related to Kai's Takeda indigenous and opened.
+It is said that in 1533 at the end of the Muromachi period (1533), a person related to Mr. Takeda of Kai was indigenous and opened. .

 Myoukoji

-The temple bell cast in the Kamakura period has been designated as an important cultural property of Kanagawa Prefecture.
+The temple bell, which was cast during the Kamakura period, is designated as an important cultural property of Kanagawa Prefecture.

 Wakamiya Hachimangu Shrine

-Founded by the recommendation of Iwasaki Tango Mamoru at the end of the Muromachi era (1558-1570).
-Relocated to its current location in 1968 for the construction of the Tomei Expressway.
+Founded at the end of the Muromachi period, Eiroku era (1558-1570) by the recommendation of Tango Iwasaki.
+Moved to its current location in 1968 (1968) for the construction of the Tomei Expressway.

-In the precincts, there are Kamiseya Inari (commonly known as Gochagocha Inari) and the ruins of Yahata Kami Kofun (extinction due to residential land development).
+On the precincts, there are Kamiseya Inari (commonly known as Gochagocha Inari) and the ruins of Yahata Kami Kofun (extinction due to the development of residential land).

-It is a straight line road of about 2,850m straight line road from the vicinity of Seya Junior High School intersection to Hachioji Highway on Route 4, and famous cherry blossom trees.
+A row of cherry blossom trees is famous for its straight line road of about 2,850m from the vicinity of Seya Junior High School Intersection to the Hachioji Highway on Route 4.

 Photo of Naval Road